-Preliminary results for Down’s Syndrome, Edward’s Syndrome and Patau Syndrome are available in 2-3 days with the culture results following in about two weeks.
+Preliminary results for Down’s Syndrome, Edward’s Syndrome and Patau Syndrome are available in 3-6 days.
+Culture results, if required will follow in two weeks.
 Results from a full analysis of other requested chromosomal anomalies can also take up to two weeks.

 Most genetic testing produces a definite answer; however in 1 in 100 of cases the results may prove inconclusive so further consultation or testing may be required.

 There is a 1% risk of miscarriage associated with having a CVS.
 This means that for every 100 chorion villus sampling procedures it is possible that one patient would miscarry and 99 would be expected to progress normally.
 Our consultants successfully perform hundreds of CVS procedure every year and their audited miscarriage rates are lower than the national average of 1%.